• About

 He repeated the mantra in his head: Breathing in, two, three, breathing out, five, six.

 Filled with unreliable confidence, he prudently walked to the end of the hallway, stopping at the mouth of the living room to unfold the diminutive note he found in the confines of his hooded cloak.
-It read: “The lemon is in the kitchen.
-Sprinkle it on your asparagus.”
+It read: “Sprinkle the lemon on your asparagus.”

-After a mindful exhale, he gingerly lowered himself into a lotus position on the yoga mat in front of the turntable.
+After a mindful exhale, he gingerly lowered himself into a lotus position on the crimson yoga mat in front of the turntable.
 He slid the record from the faded sleeve and reverently played the B-side first.

 ⌘

-Tags Baltimore, Books, Coffee, Compassion, Cooking, Dementia, Fiction, Food, Good Feelings, Happiness, Music, NYC, The '70s, Vinyl, Yoga
+Tags Baltimore, Books, Coffee, Compassion, Cooking, Fiction, Food, Good Feelings, Happiness, Music, NYC, The '70s, Vinyl, Yoga

 Cactus on the Sill | Baltimore, MD | 2025